 So you set your mind on specific TVs but wondering which is the best size to worth your budget.
-Between the 55 inch and the 65 inch TVs, though the size may not seem like much of a difference apart from the cost; but if you want to get the most out of your new TV and your entertainment area, there is a few things to consider.
+Between the 55 inch and the 65 inch TVs, though the size may not seem like much of a difference apart from the cost; but if you want to get the most out of your new TV and your entertainment area, there are a few things to consider.

 Determining Factors in Choosing a 55 or 65 Inch TV